 We really like FaceTime for a few simple reasons, but mostly that it’s already baked into your devices.
 There’s nothing to download, and you don’t have to worry about which outside companies may be getting your data.
 Apple has a strong commitment to privacy, and it runs through FaceTime as well.

 All video chat services are simple by default, and none monitor your connection as deeply as we’d like, or allow you granular controls over recording.
 And while some, like Zoom, offer plugins for email and calendaring services like Outlook, none offer strong options for scheduling calls.

-That’s why we recommend NetSpot, Pagico, and Capto for use alongside FaceTime.
-Those three apps really enhance your FaceTime experience, and build a solid framework for those of us who want to be power-users of FaceTime.
+That’s why we recommend NetSpot, Pagico, In Your Face, and Capto for use alongside FaceTime.
+Those four apps really enhance your FaceTime experience, and build a solid framework for those of us who want to be power-users of FaceTime.
 As we enter the next phase in society, it seems video chatting services will be really critical, and you have every reason to want to expand your experience.

 Setapp is only $9.99 per month once your trial ends, or $8.99 per month if you pay annually.
 For families, the $19.99 per month tier gets you access to 4 Macs, which is a great option for those who are set to FaceTime routinely with loved ones.